 Mr. Wong was awarded a 2006 Artist Trust/Washington State Arts Commission Fellowship.
 He is a past recipient of a National Institute for Music Theater Training Grant and of a National Endowment for the Arts Bicentennial Exchange Fellowship.
 The latter allowed him to spend six months in Britain to observe the design and production management components of the Royal National Opera, English National Opera, Opera North, Welsh National Opera, Scottish Opera, and Kent Opera.
 He also received an Oregon Arts Commission Individual Artist Fellowship that allowed him to travel to Italy to observe the work of Italian stage designers.
 During his Yale career, he was the recipient of a Connecticut Research Foundation Grant.

 Mr. Wong’s designs have been included in a number of exhibitions during his career.
-THE WORLD TRANSFORMED, a retrospective of the last 30 years of his work, is slated to be on view at the Portland Chinatown Museum during April – September, 2022.
+THE WORLD TRANSFORMED, a retrospective of the last 30 years of his work, was on view at the Portland Chinatown Museum during April – September, 2022.
 It will then be on view in the lobby of the Seattle Children’s Theatre at Seattle Center from October 2022 – January, 2023.
 An expanded version of this show will be on view at the Washington State History Museum beginning in October, 2025.
 RE-CREATED WORLDS: THE COLLABORATIVE VISION OF STAGE DESIGN toured throughout North America for five years and was a survey of Carey’s first 30 years of designs.
 This show was developed by Visual Arts Resources in Eugene, Oregon, with funding from the National Endowment for the Arts.
 Mr. Wong had work included in the United States entry for the 1991 Prague Quadrennial – MOZART IN AMERICA: DESIGN FOR OPERA.
 The exhibition received the gold medal award that year for best national entry and was also exhibited at New York’s Library for the Performing Arts in Lincoln Center later the same year.
 Prior to that, Mr. Wong’s designs were included in a number of group shows in the Pacific Northwest.
 His first significant one-person show was at the American Institute of Architect’s Gallery in Portland, Oregon.
 It was titled CREATING WITHIN THE BLACK BOX.